 - Pull all hair from the ear canal and shave the underside of ear near ear canal.
 To pull out hair you can use your fingers, a tweezers or ask you vet for a pair of hemostats.
 Just grab and pull.
 Inner ears should be kept clean and the hair around the ear canal should be shaved away.

-- Thin out or shave with medium blade hair on neck just under ears to allow ears to lay flat.
+- Thin out or shave with medium blade, the hair on neck just under ears to allow ears to lay flat.
 Usually the coat below the ear flap and along the neck gets matted due to a collar, so shaving it helps with matting as well.

-- Inner ears should be keep clean with ear wash monthly.
+- Inner ears should be keep clean monthly.

 Grooming Ears (outside)

-- Trim outside of ear flap to desired length, the best length is to layer the ear at about 2 inches (pictured below left).
+- Trim outside of ear flap (this is the hair hanging down on the ear flap pictured below left), it should be layered.
 The outside of the ear should NOT be a long blunt cut like a cocker spaniel.

-- The length of the ear should be cut to a lenght that when you pull the ear forward the hair ends between the nose and canines (long teeth).
+- The length of the ear should be cut to a length that when you pull the ear forward the hair ends between the nose and canines (long teeth).
 Pictured below right

 Clean up the Muzzle

-- Trim muzzle at an angle starting about 2 inches above the nose angled down into the stop (point where muzzle transitions to head).
-Pictured below.
+- Trim muzzle at an angle starting at the top at about 2 inches above the nose angled down into the stop (point where muzzle transitions to head).
+Pictured below left.

 - Do not trim like a Wheaton terrier where there the hair is parted between the eyes leaving the hair long on both sides, you want a rounded casual look with a slight beard.

 - Trim short just inside the eyes almost to a point to allow clear vision.
-Pictured below.
+Pictured below right.

 - Trim hair along lip line to keep hair out of mouth, you can also just thin out that area.
 Lip line hair should be thinned and left about 1 inch below lip.